Goodwife

 Goodwife (Scots: Guidwife), usually abbreviated Goody, was a polite form of address for women, formerly used as Mrs., Miss and Ms. are used today.
 Its male counterpart is Goodman.
 However, a woman addressed by this title was of a lesser social rank than a woman addressed as Mistress.

-Goodwife and Goody were used in England, Scotland, and Colonial America, with the earliest known use circa 1325.
+Goodwife and Goody were used in England, Scotland, and Colonial United States, with the earliest known use circa 1325.
 By the mid-18th century they had become archaic outside Scotland, and they are perhaps best known today as the forms of address used in period literature, like Arthur Miller's historical fiction The Crucible.

 The title also appears in the expression Goody Two-Shoes, which is sometimes credited to the 1765 children's book The History of Little Goody Two-Shoes, though it was first used at least a century earlier.

 Usage

 Goodwife is a term used to designate women of high social status, typically civilian wives.
 However, in England, these were not people of the gentry.
 Goodwives were typically involved in civilian duties but did not necessarily join in church activities.

 The term has also had very specific meanings for certain groups.
 Between 1523 and 1547, the term goodwife was used in Coventry cappers to denote wives who had taken over their husbands' businesses before or after their husbands' deaths.
 There were some, especially ministers, who believed that this term should be used to address church members reflecting such member's moral status.